 2. Can my family visit?

 Yes, the university will instruct you on the proper paperwork to be filed in order to get visas for visitors.
-You may rent a room in the foreign teacher's building for a small fee, have them stay in your apartment, or host them at the newly constructed 4-Star Sias Hotel.
-This can be a great way to share your new world with other people in your life.
+You may rent a room in the foreign teacher's building for a small fee, have them stay in your apartment, or host them at the Sias Hotel.
+This can be a great way to share your experiences in China with other people in your life.